 Whether you are a developer or designer, you’re used to working with HTML, CSS and JS to code the look and feel of websites and apps.
 You usually code using the same techniques until you find out that the little box on the header won’t align as you need although you tried 76 different combinations, or for some mysterious reason the element can’t be focused.
-That’s when you open a new tab and search for something like “align to right + flexbox”, and look for any results from StackOverflow and MDN.
-This is what happened to me and how I found out about these tips I share with you.
+That’s when you open a new tab and search for something like “align to right + flexbox”, and look for any solution from StackOverflow or MDN.
+This is what happened to me and how I found out about these tips and I would like to share with you.

 Tip 1: Some elements can’t be flex containers…